FRCTeam5902/FRC-5902-Deep-Space-2019/README.md

 # Teleop Mode

-During teleop mode our robot can run commands as well as having the driver drive around.
-On the drive station computer we have a SmartDashboard runnng shuffleboard that will display information from the robot to the drivers.
+During teleop mode the robot can run commands as well as having the driver drive around.
+On the drive station computer, there is a SmartDashboard runnng shuffleboard that will display information from the robot to the drivers.

 ## Driver Station SmartDashboard